MarcRodrigFelix/MarcRodrigFelix/README.md

 Full Stack engineer experienced with Ruby on Rails and Javascript.
 With a background in retail pharmacy, I am an excellent team player, and I have excellent collaborative problem-solving skills. :punch:

-From the first line of HTML code I wrote, I knew that coding had to be my career path.
 Passionate about technology that facilitates connection, community building, and human-centric support.
 Adept at assessing big picture initiatives and applying fact-based research that predicts desired outcomes.
 I value clear and transparent communication that builds trust amongst team members. :thumbsup:

 My goal is to join a team that is always willing to educate and learn from each other, to push further together. :muscle: